 If you have any other tips on what to wear in Lapland Finland in winter, we’d love to know.

 Send us an email to [email protected] and we’ll add them.

 Visit Rovaniemi with Kids for Christmas in Lapland

-If you’d like to know more about things to do in Rovaniemi, check out these posts.
+If you’d like to know more about things to do in Lapland check out these posts.